phiresky/procedural-cities/ausarbeitung.md

 like process, but a sequence of partitioning steps.
 > -- [@wonka_instant_2003]

 > An L-system seemed inapt because of the parameter bloat that would result from all the specific exceptions and particularities that may come with a given culture -- [@lechner_procedural_2003]

-> Our generation algorithm is
-distinct in that it is computationally efficient and contains a number of optimisation to enable it to run in real-time. -- [@kelly_citygen_2007, sec.
-3.2]

-> While [the approach by Parish and Mueller] creates a high quality solution, there remains a significant challenge: the method does not allow extensive user-control of the outcome to be easily integrated into a production environment. [@chen_interactive_2008, sec.
+> While [the approach by Parish and Mueller] creates a high quality solution, there remains a significant challenge: the method does not allow extensive user-control of the outcome to be easily integrated into a production environment.
+> -- [@chen_interactive_2008, sec.
 1]

 > We chose not to embed the
 expansion in an L-system framework to make the implemen-